inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 other events that take longer on the timescale don't appear to be slow and boring (e.g. the duration of a radio frame.)
-When there is a signal boundary (either at the beginning or at the end of a transmission) travelling on the playground, the simulation is slowed down, and the rippling wave pattern is visible as the signal is propagating.
-When the signal is "everywhere" on the playground, i.e. its "first bit" has travelled past the farthest node, but its last bit has not been transmitted yet, the simulation is faster (the ripples are no longer visible, because of the increased simulation speed.)
+When there is a signal boundary (either at the beginning or at the end of a transmission) travelling on the scene, the simulation is slowed down, and the rippling wave pattern is visible as the signal is propagating.
+When the signal is "everywhere" on the scene, i.e. its "first bit" has travelled past the farthest node, but its last bit has not been transmitted yet, the simulation is faster (the ripples are no longer visible, because of the increased simulation speed.)